Bodo Tümmler

 Bodo Tümmler (born 8 December 1943) is a German former middle-distance runner.
 He competed for West Germany at the 1968 and 1972 Olympics in the 1500 meter event, and won a bronze medal in 1968.

 Biography

-Tümmler was born in Thorn, West-Prussia, now Toruń, Poland.
+Tümmler was born in Toruń (Thorn), part of Poland under German occupation in years 1939-1945, now Toruń, Poland.
 He entered the 1968 Olympics as the reigning European Champion.
 The 1500 m final was run at a fast pace and at the start of the last lap the eventual Olympic Champion Kipchoge Keino had already established a substantial lead.
 Tümmler and his countryman Harald Norpoth were in second and third place but were outsprinted by the world-record holder Jim Ryun on the last lap.